-Almost appropriately, it was raining for the recent official opening of our newly expanded building that we refer to as our kohanga.
-Invited guests representing the history of the trust – including its founders and longest serving volunteers, funding partners and community stakeholders gathered to celebrate – and stay dry!
+Almost appropriately, it was raining for the official opening in November 2022 of our newly expanded building that we refer to as our kohanga.
+Invited guests representing the history of the trust – including its founders and longest serving volunteers, funding partners and community stakeholders – gathered to celebrate, and stay dry!

 “Most of you are probably familiar with our project already, but I’ll give a brief potted history for those that aren’t.

 The Aongatete Forest Restoration Trust was a joint initiative between Tauranga Forest & Bird and Katikati Rotary and registered with the newly formed Charities Commission in 2006.
 We have some of the original trustees here today – a special welcome to Basil Graeme, Eddie Orsulich and Nigel Williams.

 These prior trustees and their colleagues who aren’t here today are the tipuna of our Trust and their hard work set the foundation on which we rest.
 Thank you for starting us up and for all your mahi over the years.